jeffmcmahan/TYPEOF/README.md

 ## Permitted type declarations:
 * `String, Number, Array, Boolean, Function, Object`
 * Any class/constructor
+* The name of any constructor (passed as a string)
 * Disjunctions expressed as flat arrays, which can include `null`.
 * `void` is expressed by passing nothing `()`.